-a. copying (or allowing someone to copy), even partially, an assignment solution or program from the course.

-- b. submitting material, particularly code, using material taken from another source without proper citation. - c. obtaining solutions to assignments or exams through inappropriate means.
+- a. copying (or allowing someone to copy), even partially, an assignment solution or program from the course. - b. submitting material, particularly code, using material taken from another source without proper citation. - c. obtaining solutions to assignments or exams through inappropriate means.

-Expectations: all students should be bound to the honor pledge as indicated in the student honor code.
+Expectations: I expect all students to be bound to the honor pledge as indicated in the student honor code.
 If you are suspected of dishonest academic activity, I will invite you to discuss it further in private.
 Academic dishonesty will likely result in grade reduction, with severity depending on the nature of the dishonest activity.
-I must report on academic misconduct with a letter to the department, college, and/or university leadership.
-Repeat offenses will be treated with significantly greater severity.
+I am obligated to report on academic misconduct with a letter to the department, college and/or university leadership.
+Repeat offences will be treated with significantly greater severity.